(Last Updated On: September 20, 2022)

 - 1 tbsp table salt

 - Put potatoes in a large pot.
 Fill the pot with cold water.
 The water level should be about an inch above the potatoes.

-- While potatoes are simmering, melt the butter over medium-low heat.
+- While the potatoes are simmering, melt the butter over medium-low heat.
 Add the whole milk, salt, and pepper to the butter.
-Warm the milk butter mixture but do not let it boil.
+Warm the milk and butter mixture but do not let it boil.
 Remove from heat and set it aside.

 - When the potatoes are done, drain the water out of the pot.
 Then mash the potatoes.

 - Keep the heat on medium-low.
-Stir while slowly adding the milk butter mixture to the potatoes.
+Stir while slowly adding the milk and butter mixture to the potatoes.

 A wife, a mother to a son and a daughter, and a grandmother to three granddaughters.
 Flo loves sharing recipes passed down from her own mother, her mother-in-law, and her grandmother as well as new recipes created with her daughter, Tamara Ray.